RichardDooling/Law_and_Literature/Discussions/Law_and_Storytelling_Discussions.md

 Consider the overall vision of the story?
 Is it worthy of our time and attention?

-> A simple plot expressed as an ACTION-IDEA will galvanize your screenwriting,
+> A simple plot expressed as an action-idea will galvanize your screenwriting,
 > the way imagining your finished tree house
 > will inspire you as you saw and chop wood.
 > It's been said that the "whole is greater than the sum of its parts."
 > Aristotle would agree, but he would remind us
-> that “the whole is always in each of the parts.”
+> that "the whole is always in each of the parts."

 ### Who Is The Hero?

-From Aristotle to Joseph Campbell's [Hero With a Thousand Faces](https://en.wikipedia.org/wiki/The_Hero_with_a_Thousand_Faces), heroes DO things.
+From Aristotle to Joseph Campbell's [Hero With a Thousand Faces](https://en.wikipedia.org/wiki/The_Hero_with_a_Thousand_Faces), heroes *do* things.
 If the main character lolls around making droll or insightful observations about life, she may be wise, amusing, or edifying, a teacher or the life of the party, but she is not a hero.